 - Line item B: Targets 25% of Women in New York -- Booked at priority 4

-- Line item A will get 50% of traffic, Line item B will get 25%; other line items at a lower priority will take the remaining 25%.
+- Line item A gets 50% of traffic, Line item B gets 25%; other line items at a lower priority take the remaining 25%.

 Case one: Total percentage of line items exceeds 100% (overweighted)

 - Line item A: Percentage=50%